Telemedicine with Elektra's board-certified clinicians is now available (and covered by insurance)! Free intro call

 Hormonal

-Although testosterone is traditionally thought of as the “male hormone,” it plays a key role in sex drive for women.
-It’s not yet FDA-approved; however, but as there is substantial evidence regarding its safety and efficacy, healthcare providers are increasingly prescribing topical testosterone for postmenopausal women as an effective way to improve libido via enhanced sexual mood, nipple / clitoral sensitivity, and orgasms.
+Although testosterone is traditionally thought of as the “male hormone,” testosterone levels play a key role in sex drive for women.
+While it’s not yet FDA-approved, there is substantial evidence regarding its safety and efficacy; healthcare providers are increasingly prescribing topical testosterone for postmenopausal women as an effective way to improve libido via enhanced sexual mood, nipple / clitoral sensitivity, and orgasms.

 In April 2021, the International Society for the Study of Women’s Sexual Health (ISSWSH), published guidelines for the use of testosterone in postmenopausal and late perimenopausal women with hypoactive sexual desire disorder (HSDD).
 These guidelines give providers a clear evidence-based management strategy for when and how to use testosterone therapy.